davidreeder/SuperCollider-MOSToolkit/README.txt

   .
 Return values: As a rule all status reports, no matter how large,
     are returned as strings.
 The calling environment can handle it as it sees fit.
-(Eg: Return it verbatim as a string or caching it for other uses.)
+(Eg: Return string verbatim or caches it for conditional reporting.)
     All functions or class methods that do not return a value must return an empty Symbol ('' or ^'').

   .
-As a rule, String inputs can be expressed as Symbols.
+As a rule, (simple) String inputs can be passed in as Symbols.

   .
-As a rule, never use default arguments, always use ?? to set a nil
+As a rule, never use default arguments.
+Always use ?? to set nil
-    input argument to something acceptable.
+    input arguments to something acceptable.

   .
 Use Parse to validate all inputs.
-Always.
 Especially in setters, upon
     which the initialization methods rely heavily.

   .
 Declare all new Synths with .newRegistered().
 Set paused:true unless
-    it is absolutely clear that it will be running immediately upon definition.
+    it will be running immediately upon definition.

   .
 String is naturally a great place to express certain system operations,
-    though the really heavy lifting should be expressed in the appropriate class and referenced from String.
+    though the heavy lifting should be expressed in the appropriate class and referenced from String.

 Classes as development tools:

   .
-Log is intended to provide useful state updates in any context.
+Log -- Provides useful state updates in any context.

   .
-Parse is intended to make code and operational environments more
+Parse -- Makes code and operational environments more
     robust and maintanable by quickly and precisely identifying bad inputs.

   .
-Curve and IterationParameter are intended to make instances smarter and
+Curve and IterationParameter -- Make instances smarter and
     more flexible in real-time performance environments.

   .
-BufferCache is intended to manage critical memory resources in
+BufferCache -- Manage critical memory resources in
     sample-rich performance environments.

   .
-OSC is intended to filter the output of Server activity.
+OSC -- Filter the output of Server activity.

   .
-Dump and Z support all of the above and endeavor to have a few useful
+Dump and Z -- Support all of the above and endeavor to have a few useful
     tricks of their own.

-The code may contain commented hints, including:
+The code contains structural hints in the comments, including:

-  ALIAS
-  DEBUG
-  DEFAULTS
-  FIX
-  FORKS
-  LOGS
-  NEEDS ROUTINE
-  Q
-  RELEASE
-  SPINLOCK TARGET
-  STATUS
-  TBD
-  XXX
+  ALIAS DEBUG DEFAULTS FIX FORKS LOGS NB NEEDS ROUTINE Q RELEASE SPINLOCK TARGET STATUS TBD XXX